How to Remove Write Protection from USB in Windows - Qiling

 Step 3.
 Select the format for your USB drive as FAT32 or NTFS and click OK to confirm.

-The only way out is to remove write protection.
-By following the complete guide on this page, you'll make your device viable for saving and transferring files again.
+The only way to resolve the issue is to remove write protection, which can be done by following the complete guide on this page.
+This will make your device viable for saving and transferring files again.

 2. Using Diskpart command to clear read only